 Oh no, we decided that we would like nginx better so let’s trigger the rollback with “kubectl rollout undo deployment/kung-fu-canary”

 Congratulations, you just went through a basic rollback example.
 We only had one simple-ish Deployment and did not have to worry about multiple transient pieces.
 Luckily, Harness is here to help.

 With Harness, wave the magic wand

 With all of these options and the number of options only seem to expand, how can we focus on just having Canary functionality work?
-Well never fear, Harness is here!
-Harness can easily make a Kubernetes Canary part of your overall Continuous Delivery process/pipeline.
+Well never fear, Harness software delivery platform is here!
+Harness can easily make a Kubernetes Canary part of your overall Continuous Delivery pipeline.
 Even if your opinion leans towards Istio and traffic splitting there, Harness has your back there also.